J0EYjoey/sta314_f24/docs/index.md

 ## Annoucement

+- We will have tutorial sessions on Oct 17th.
+- Assignment 2 is out on Quercus.
+It is due on Oct 19th, 11:59pm.
 - On Oct 3rd, we will have our second tutorial session!
 - LEC0201: Tutorial session 201 is temporarily moved to [online](https://utoronto.zoom.us/j/84788066033) (only for Sep 26th).
 - On Sep 26th, we will have our first tutorial session!